 Changes may be made to this policy from time to time.
 We will give notice of these changes on our website and intranet.

-We will, at your request, provide you with access to any information which we hold about you in compliance with the Australian Privacy Principles.
-To gain access to this information you should contact us (see details below) and ask for an ‘access to personal information form’.
-You can update or seek the correction of the information we have collected about you and let us know of your preferences for how we communicate with you by contacting us.
-If we deny any request for access or'correction, we will provide our reasons.
-Where we decide not to make a requested correction to your personal information and you disagree, you may ask us to make a note of your requested correction with the information.
+We will, at your request, provide you with access to any information which we hold about you in compliance with the APPs or HPPs.
+To gain access to this information you should contact us (see details below) and ask for an ‘Access to personal information form’.

 If you do not wish to send your comments using email you can send them in writing to the following postal address:

-For information about privacy generally, or if your concerns are not resolved to your satisfaction, you may contact the Office of the Australian Information Commissioner at www.oaic.gov.au and on 1300 363 992.
+For information about privacy generally, or if your concerns are not resolved to your satisfaction, you may contact the Office of the Australian Information Commissioner at https://www.oaic.gov.au/ or phone 1300 363 992.

 Related documents and legislation

 - Privacy Act 1988 (including the Australian Privacy Principles)

 - Privacy and Data Protection Act 2014 (Vic) (including the Information Privacy Principles)

 - Health Records Act 2001 (including the Health Privacy Principles)

 - Aged Care Act 1997 (including the Quality of Care Principles 2014)